jwstegemann/fritz2-docs/HttpCalls.md

 `enrichRequest` is called before each `Request` you configured to use this `Middleware`.
 You can add additional headers, parameters, etc. here. `handleResponse` is called on each `Response`.

-To implement a simple logging `Middleware` you could write the following:
+To implement a simple logging `Middleware`, you could write the following:

 ```kotlin
 val logging = object : Middleware {